michmattera/newline-alebrije/README.md

 - Implementing in the step section some javascript code to hide some of the content for the steps page, so that the user can interact with the page and decide to see more info or not.
 - Contact form on the About-Us page.
+- Changing the navigation links menù to avoid different media queries, and implementing UX, from a basic navigation menu to a hamburger menu.

 ## Design